cjrh/aiorun/README.rst

-``aiorun.run()`` can also be started without an initial coroutine, in which case any other created tasks still run as normal; in this case exceptions still abort the program if the parameter is supplied:
+``aiorun.run()`` can also be started without an initial coroutine, in which case any other created tasks still run as normal; in this case exceptions still, abort the program if the parameter is supplied:

 .. code-block:: python